danboholo/Three-Tier-Architecture/README.md

 Key Learnings and Insights

 I developed a greater awareness of the design and implementation of scalable, secure, and high-availability architectures in AWS during this assignment.
 My understanding of fundamental AWS services and best practices for cloud architecture design have been strengthened by my practical experience with manual configuration.

-Future Enhancements

-- Automation: In the future, I plan to automate the deployment of this architecture using AWS CloudFormation or Terraform.

-- Monitoring and Logging: Adding comprehensive monitoring and logging with Amazon CloudWatch and AWS CloudTrail to further enhance the observability of the system.

-- Cost Optimization: Implementing cost management practices to ensure the architecture is both effective and economical.